Connect With Us

 Photography iPhone Smartphone Camera vs. Professional Camera

-In today’s world, it’s wise to invest in professional photography to serve as the foundation of your property marketing, rather than selecting the DIY approach with smartphone cameras.
+In today’s world, it’s wise to invest in professional photography to serve as the foundation of your property marketing.
 Professional photographers, realtors, and even clients with a discerning eye can easily distinguish a professional photograph from a phone one.
 To illustrate this difference, we’re providing you with an outline of key differences between professional HDR photos vs. smartphone photos and visual examples.
 Read on below!

 1. Lenses and Accessories

 Professional photography gear allows you to swap various lenses to achieve the exact composition you require.
-Different lenses are required for portraits, landscape images, macro shots, and yes – real estate properties.
+Real estate properties require different lenses.
 A true professional knows that it’s best to use a lens that will capture the subject matter in a way that will entice prospective buyers to visit the property.
-For smartphones, lens options are limited as they are clip-ons, and most images taken on smartphones are shot with the camera that’s already built in.
-Phones are also not set up to fit with the essential accessories professionals use day-to-day – tripods, settings and filters, for instance – and anyone who has tried to take phone pictures in poor light knows that results are often lacklustre.
+Smartphones have limited lens options since they are clip-ons.
+Most images taken on smartphones utilize the built-in camera.
+Additionally, phones are not equipped to accommodate essential accessories professionals use daily, such as tripods and filters.
+Anyone who has tried to take phone pictures in poor light knows that results are often lacklustre.

 2. Professional Editing Capabilities